ATRS7391/ATRS7391/README.md

 - My interest?
 Umm....
 Music, Songwriting, Photography, Aviation and Browsing the Internet!

-- I unprofessional coder and discord bot developer.
+- A unprofessional coder and discord bot developer.

 - Connect Me on...
 No No No, I am not gonna give my personal socials!
 Though you can connect with me on Discord, Stack Overflow
 - Discord ID: ATRS#2307